huggingface/transformers/docs/source/usage.rst

 .. code-block:: python

    import torch
-   from pytorch_pretrained_bert import BertTokenizer, BertModel, BertForMaskedLM
+   from pytorch_transformers import BertTokenizer, BertModel, BertForMaskedLM

    # OPTIONAL: if you want to have more information on what's happening, activate the logger as follows
    import logging